-Immersing myself in a good book has always one of my favourite past times, and during my very recent family holiday to Gran Canaria, I’d planned to catch up on the much-needed reading I’d been missing out on during exam season, and had ordered 3 new young adult books especially for the trip: ‘All the Bright Places’ by Jennifer Niven, ‘Everything Everything’ by Nicola Yoon and ‘We were liars’ by E. Lockhart.
+Immersing myself in a good book has always been one of my favourite past times.
+From the moment I learnt to read and write I was constantly finding new books and letting my imagination run wild in my own stories too.
+I’ve recently been slacking on reading regularly throughout exam season so I planned to catch up on the much-needed reading during my recent family holiday to Gran Canaria, and ordered 3 new young adult books especially for the trip: ‘All the Bright Places’ by Jennifer Niven, ‘Everything Everything’ by Nicola Yoon and ‘We were liars’ by E. Lockhart.

 For an 11 day holiday you might have thought this was quite ambitious to read three books totalling over 900 pages, or you might not.
 Personally, it wouldn’t have seemed like much of a challenge but, after barely reading any of my first book, All the Bright Places, within the first half of my holiday, I had no idea how I was going to finish all three books, despite being a quick reader.
 It actually turns out that I finished the first two books really quickly after that and had to delay starting ‘We were Liars’ till the plane journey home, just to make sure I had something to read!

 I really and thoroughly enjoyed all three of these books and would definitely recommend them to anyone wanting to find some good books for summer reading and that loves a bit of romance, some friendship, personal exploration and struggles, and of course, the all important subject of family.

 So lets begin…

 All the Bright Places by Jennifer Niven